-Focuses on testing each condition in the program to ensure that it does not contain errors
+Focuses on testing each condition in the program to ensure that it does not contain errors Simple condition

-Simple condition

-E1<relation operator>E2 Compound condition simple condition<Boolean operator>simple condition b) Dataflow Testing
+E1<relation operator>E2 Compound condition simple condition<Boolean operator>simple condition

-Types of errors include operator errors, variable errors, arithmetic expression errors etc.
+Types of errors include operator errors, variable errors, arithmetic expression errors etc. b) Data flow Testing c) Loop Testing

-This selects test paths according to the locations of definitions and use of variables in a program Aims to

-Ensure that the definitions of variables and sub sequent use is tested First construct a definition-use graph from the control flow of a program
+This selects test paths according to the locations of definitions and use of variables in a program Aims to ensure that the definitions of variables and subsequent use is tested

-DEF(definition):definition of a variable on the left-hand side of an assignment statement c) Loop Testing
+First construct a definition-use graph from the control flow of a program DEF(definition):definition of a variable on the left-hand side of an assignment statement USE: Computational use of a variable like read, write or variable on the right hand of assignment statement Every DU chain be tested at least once.

-USE:Computationaluseofavariablelikeread,writeorvariableontherighthandof Assignment statement

-Every DU chain be tested at least once.